 Consumer preferences for games are usually cyclical and difficult to predict.
 Even the most successful games can lose consumer audiences over time, and remaining popular is increasingly dependent on the games being refreshed with new content or other enhancements.
 In order to remain competitive and maximize the chances that consumers select our products as opposed to the various entertainment options available to them and with which we compete, we must continuously develop new products or new content for, or other enhancements to, our existing products.
-These products or enhancements may not be well-received by consumers, even if wellreviewed and of high quality.
+These products or enhancements may not be well-received by consumers, even if well-reviewed and of high quality.
 Our competitors include very large corporations with significantly greater financial, marketing and product development resources than we have and many smaller competitors, particularly on the mobile platform.
 Our larger competitors may be able to leverage their greater financial, technical, personnel and other resources to provide larger budgets for development and marketing and make higher offers to licensors and developers for commercially desirable properties, as well as adopt more aggressive pricing policies to develop more commercially successful video game products than we do.
 Further, competitors may develop content that imitates or competes with our best-selling games, potentially reducing our sales or our ability to charge the same prices we have historically charged for our products.
 These competing products may take a larger share of consumer spending than anticipated, which could cause product sales to fall below expectations.
-If we do not continue to develop consistently high-quality and well-received games or enhancements to those games, if our marketing fails to resonate with our consumers, if we are not successful in meaningfully expanding our franchises further on the mobile platform or if consumers lose interest in a genre of games, reducing sales for those other games.
-Further, a failure by us to develop a high-quality product, or our development of a product that is otherwise not well-received, could potentially result in additional expenditures to respond to consumer demands, harm our reputation, and increase the likelihood that our future products will not be well-received.
-The increased importance of DLC to our business amplifies these risks, as DLC for poorly-received games typically generates lower-than-expected sales.
+If we do not continue to develop consistently high-quality and well-received games or enhancements to those games, if our marketing fails to resonate with our consumers, if we are not successful in meaningfully expanding our franchises further on the mobile platform or if consumers lose interest in a genre of games we produce, our revenues and profit margins could decline.
+In addition, our own best-selling products could compete with our other games, reducing sales for those other games.
+Further, a failure by us to develop a high-quality product, or our development of a product that is otherwise not well-received, could potentially result in additional expenditures to respond to consumer demands, harm our reputation, and increase the likelihood that our future products will not be wellreceived.
+The increased importance of DLC to our business amplifies these risks, as DLC for poorly-received games typically generates lower-thanexpected sales.
 The increased demand for consistent enhancements to our products also requires a greater allocation of financial resources to those products.